decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 </script>
 ```

-With this in place, and the appropriate authentication and Git Gateway configuration on netlify.com, you should be able to log into the Netlify CMS admin for your site at `https://yourdomain.com/admin`.
+With this in place, and the appropriate authentication and Git Gateway configuration on netlify.com, you should be able to log into the Decap CMS admin for your site at `https://yourdomain.com/admin`.

 ### What are Collections?

 Although at this point you can log in, you can’t do much yet!
 There is no data structure set up for the CMS fields you’ll need to edit your site.
 You may have noticed the empty `collections` field in the config file, and this is where the magic happens.
 All fields for data that you want to save need to be part of a collection.

 There are two [types of collections](https://www.netlifycms.org/docs/collection-types/), folder collections and file collections.
-To understand the difference, let’s figure out what Netlify CMS actually does when you make a content edit: the data has to be stored somewhere and we know that it uses Git as a back end.
+To understand the difference, let’s figure out what Decap CMS actually does when you make a content edit: the data has to be stored somewhere and we know that it uses Git as a back end.
 That means the data you save must end up inside of a file in your project.
-So when we configure a collection, we are telling Netlify CMS about the structure and naming convention of the files we want to create.
+So when we configure a collection, we are telling Decap CMS about the structure and naming convention of the files we want to create.
 It’s then up to your static site generator to determine how to interpret these files and pull the data into templates.
 In this blog post, we’ll cover how that works for Jekyll.

 Knowing this, can you guess why there are two types of collections?
 In the case of defined options, we can tell the CMS to put that field in a specific file in our project.
-In the case of repeating content, like blog posts or pages built out of modular components, we want to set up Netlify CMS so that it can generate many files based on a pattern that we define.
+In the case of repeating content, like blog posts or pages built out of modular components, we want to set up Decap CMS so that it can generate many files based on a pattern that we define.
 We can generate a number of different file formats too - it supports YAML, JSON, markdown with [front matter](https://jekyllrb.com/docs/front-matter/), and a few others.

 ### Setting Up a File Collection for Global Options